-Thermochromic (heat sensitive) slime is a perfect accompaniment to a science classroom – or any classroom – where students are encouraged to experiment in order to find ways to make the slime change color.
-Suggestions include spinning it like a jump rope, breathing on it, and wrapping it around soda cans or coffee mugs.
+Thermochromic (heat-sensitive) slime is a perfect accompaniment to a science classroom or any classroom where students are encouraged to experiment to find ways to make the slime change color.
+Suggestions include spinning it like a jump rope, breathing on it, and wrapping it around cold soda cans or hot coffee mugs.

 - 1 tablespoon water